Organic Rankine cycle

-In thermal engineering, the Organic Rankine Cycle (ORC) is a type of thermodynamic cycle.
-It is a variation of the Rankine cycle named for its use of an organic, high-molecular-mass fluid whose vaporization temperature is lower than that of water.
+In thermal engineering, the organic Rankine cycle (ORC) is a type of thermodynamic cycle.
+It is a variation of the Rankine cycle named for its use of an organic, high-molecular-mass fluid (compared to water) whose vaporization temperature is lower than that of water.
 The fluid allows heat recovery from lower-temperature sources such as biomass combustion, industrial waste heat, geothermal heat, solar ponds etc. The low-temperature heat is converted into useful work, that can itself be converted into electricity.

 The technology was developed in the late 1950s by Lucien Bronicki and Harry Zvi Tabor.

 Naphtha engines, similar in principle to ORC but developed for other applications, were in use as early as the 1890s.

 Working principle of the ORC

 The working principle of the organic Rankine cycle is the same as that of the Rankine cycle: the working fluid is pumped to a boiler where it is evaporated, passed through an expansion device (turbine, screw, scroll, or other expander), and then through a condenser heat exchanger where it is finally re-condensed.

 In the ideal cycle described by the engine's theoretical model, the expansion is isentropic and the evaporation and condensation processes are isobaric.

 In any real cycle, the presence of irreversibilities lowers the cycle efficiency.
 Those irreversibilities mainly occur: